GW-datasci/25-spring-rding/Readme.md

 cd path\to\dc-housing-project

 # Create a virtual environment
+python3 -m venv venv
-python3.11 -m venv dc_housing_env
+python -m venv venv

 # Activate the environment
+source venv/bin/activate
 .\dc_housing_env\Scripts\activate
 Mac/Linux:
 bashCopy# Navigate to your project directory cd path/to/dc-housing-project

 # Create a virtual environment
-python3.11 -m venv dc_housing_env
+python3 -m venv venv

 # Activate the environment
-source dc_housing_env/bin/activate
+source venv/bin/activate
 You'll know the environment is activated when you see (dc_housing_env) at the beginning of your command prompt.
 3. Install Required Packages
 Once your virtual environment is activated, install all required packages using the requirements.txt file: